serodriguez68/authz/README.md

 ## Is Authz A Good Match For My Needs?
-Authz is not a good match for everyone since applications can have widely different authorization requirements.
-Use the following questions to help you assess if Authz is a good match for you.
+Authz was built for applications that need a particular type of authorization which is very common and relatively simple.
+However, there are many other types of authorization rules that are out of the scope of this gem.
+The following questions will help you assess if Authz is a good match for you.

 1. Are you expecting to use Authz to authorize other applications other than the application you installed it in?
-(e.g. Using it as an authorization service for another app.)
+(e.g. Using it as an authorization service for another app)
     - **Yes**: Sorry, Authz was built to provide authorization for its host app only.
     - **No**: Good match!